 After a Vasectomy

 Most men feel fine to go back to work in a few days.
 You may also feel ready for sexual activity in about a week.
 Ejaculation may cause some discomfort in the groin and testicles until the tissues heal.

 A vasectomy may not make you sterile right away.
 Tests look for any sperm in the semen to ensure the procedure was effective.
 You can do these tests at your doctor's office or with a home test kit.
 You will need to use another form of birth control until the tests show there is no sperm in your semen.

-Although a vasectomy is very effective, it is not a 100 percent guarantee that you will never be able to make a woman pregnant.
+Although a vasectomy is very effective, it is not a 100% guarantee that you will never be able to make a woman pregnant.

-If you are planning to have a vasectomy, your doctor will review a list of possible complications with you, which may include:
+Complications are rare.
+But if you are planning to have a vasectomy, your doctor will review a list of possible complications: